Judi Dench: Awards and honours

 Dench was appointed Officer of the Order of the British Empire (OBE) in the 1970 Birthday Honours and Dame Commander of the Order of the British Empire (DBE) in the 1988 New Year Honours.
 She was appointed Member of the Order of the Companions of Honour (CH) in the 2005 Birthday Honours.
-She has also earned a variety of Scholastic, Commonwealth, and Honorary awards titles, and degrees.
+She has also earned a variety of scholastic, Commonwealth, and honorary awards, titles, and degrees.

+In 2024, Dench and Siân Phillips became the first female members of the Garrick Club.